 While the digital revolution has made printed business cards somewhat obsolete, that doesn’t mean you can’t still connect with a digital business card!
 People tend to save digital information for the future and almost always have their cell phones handy.
 Add contacts to your phone, follow them on Facebook, Twitter and Instagram and put a note in the contact to follow up within 48 hours, follow up within 30 days, and contacts to add to your mailing list, newsletter (be sure to ask for permission to add to email list).

 Do you need help planning your Trade Show Display Booth?
-Xylea® Wood may be the solution you’re looking for!
-Lightweight and affordable, virtually any trade show display can be designed and built utilizing Xylea® revolutionary slatwall.
-Call us TODAY for a FREE quote at 909.860.2695 or email us at email@example.com for more information.
+Xylea Wood® Slatwall may be the solution you’re looking for!
+Lightweight and affordable, virtually any trade show display can be designed and built utilizing Xylea Wood® revolutionary slatwall.
+Perfect for merchandising, Xylea Wood Slatwall offers high impact displays and makes merchandising your products easier than ever.
+Call us TODAY for a FREE consultation at 909.860.2695 or click here to request a free quote online.